 - Meanwhile, prepare Green Tahini Sauce by combining all ingredients in a blender or mini food processor.
 With motor running, gradually stream in ⅓ cup warm water and blend until smooth.

-- Prepare bowls by placing ½ cup cooked rice in each of 4 bowls.
-Divide roasted cauliflower and chickpeas evenly over each bowl, and drizzle Green Tahini Sauce overtop.
-Add additional garnishes (cucumber, tomatoes, avocado, additional herbs, etc.), if desired.
+- Prepare bowls by placing ½ cup cooked rice in 4 bowls.
+Divide roasted cauliflower and chickpeas evenly over each bowl, along with cucumber slices and/or cherry tomatoes, if using.
+Drizzle Green Tahini Sauce over everything.

 Hello!
 I really enjoyed this dish!
 Thank you so much!
 So healthy and flavorful!
 The green tahini sauce was amazing!